blog-banner

 Should you witness the signs of a possible mood disorder, make a referral to the appropriate professional services to avoid further consequences:

-• Slow and uncharacteristically low productivity;
+• Slow and uncharacteristically low or decreased productivity;

 • Increased level and frequency of conflicts between co-workers;